amansingh134/Sweegy_sales_analysis-Excel/README.md

 The objective of this project is to transform raw sales data into meaningful business insights using data analysis, visualization, and interactive dashboard reporting.

+> **Note:** The dataset used in this project was collected from publicly available external/other resources and is used solely for data analysis and portfolio purposes.

 ---

 ## 🎯 Project Objectives